Pazo de Galegos

 100% Albariño.
 Vines planted in 1945.
 Tended in sandy soil at 225 m (738 ft) elevation

-Albariños have a fresh, citrus, tangy character that makes them pair wonderfully with all kinds of shellfish and seafood.
-In Galicia, cockles, razor clams, oysters, clams, octopus and squid are common local dishes, all a great match for this wine.
-This wine also has the clean acidity necessary to allow it to pair well with some Thai, Vietnamese and Chinese dishes.
+Albariño has a fresh, tangy character that makes it pair wonderfully with all kinds of shellfish and seafood.
+In Galicia, cockles, razor clams, oysters, clams, octopus and squid are typical local dishes, always consumed with copious Albariño!
+This wine also has the clean acidity and ripe fruit necessary to pair well with some Thai, Vietnamese and Chinese dishes.

 VINIFICATION AND AGEING: